vpavlin/perun/README.md

 * A prover key is uploaded to [SMS](https://protocol.docs.iex.ec/for-developers/confidential-computing/access-confidential-assets).

 ### Flow

 * User uses the app to track a run
+* User connects a wallet via Web3Modal
 * User requests a proof-of-run
-* Run log (GPS coordinates + metadata) is uploaded to DataProtector to not reveal any data to third parties
+* Run log (GPS coordinates + metadata) is uploaded to DataProtector (using the connected wallet) to not reveal any data to third parties
 * A task is executed
   * Task fetches the run log from DataProtector
   * Processes the data and generates a proof-of-run object